Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

 \subsection{Our Contribution}

-We created a new series of highly lightweight digital signatures called {\em Hardware-ASisted Efficient Signatures (\hases)} that synergies the combination of the above seemingly conflicting properties while ensuring near-optimal signer performance to meet the stringent requirements of resource-constrained DTs.
-Our main building block is a hardware-assisted cryptographic commitment construct oracle (\cco) that supplies verifiers with expensive one-time commitments without any signer interaction.
-We realized \cco~via secure enclaves at the verifier only and created three \hases~instantiations.
-A Post-Quantum \pqhases~offer lightweight PQC and FS simultaneously by respecting resource-limitations of low-end signer devices. \pqhases~transforms the one-time hash-based HORS \cite{Reyzin2002} into multiple-time without consorting with heavy sub-tree construction or secure enclaves on signers.
-A Lightweight Aggregate \lahases~is a conventional-secure partially aggregate signature based on the Curve25519 on which the standard Ed25519 operates. \lahases~avoid running expensive EC scalar multiplication or pairing operations on signers by harnessing \cco~as the supplier of the costly EC commitments.
-Our hybrid \hyhases~combines \lahases~and \pqhases~via a novel nesting approach, which achieves partial aggregation and fortifies it with an umbrella PQ-FS signature by running solely standard-compliant operations.
-Thus, it is a backward-compatible hybrid signature that only runs NIST standard-compliant functions.
-Unlike previous approaches, \hases~are the first, to the best of our knowledge, to provide a conventional-PQ hybrid signature that is standard-compliant without incurring heavy overhead or assuming secure hardware on signers.
+We created a new series of highly lightweight digital signatures called {\em HArdware-Assisted Efficient Signatures (\hases)}. \hases~efficiently combines above seemingly conflicting attributes while ensuring near-optimal signer performance to meet resource-constrained DT requirements.
+Our main component is a hardware-assisted cryptographic commitment construct oracle (\cco) that supplies verifiers with expensive one-time commitments without signer interaction.
+We realized \cco~via secure enclaves and created three \hases~instantiations: {\em (i) Post-Quantum \pqhases:} achieves post-quantum security and forward security simultaneously. \pqhases~transforms the one-time hash-based HORS \cite{Reyzin2002} into multiple-time without consorting with heavy sub-tree construction or secure enclaves on signers. {\em (ii) Lightweight \lahases:} is a conventional-secure partially aggregate signature based on Curve25519 on which the standard Ed25519 operates. \lahases~avoid running expensive EC scalar multiplication or pairing operations on signers by harnessing \cco~as the supplier of the costly EC commitments. {\em (iii) Hybrid \hyhases:}~combines \lahases~and \pqhases~via a novel nesting approach.
+This achieves partial aggregation, reinforced by a PQ-FS umbrella signature.
+Moreover, \hyhases~solely employs standard-compliant operations, ensuring backward compatibility.
+Unlike previous approaches, \hases~are the first, to the best of our knowledge, to provide a conventional-PQ hybrid signature that adheres to NIST standards without incurring heavy overhead or relying on secure hardware on signers.